Urinary tract infection (UTI) symptoms

 Urinary tract infection (UTI) in the elderly

 Elderly individuals may have UTI symptoms that are more difficult to recognize and which complicate diagnosis.
 Those who live in a health care setting and rely on urinary catheters may be more prone to UTIs.
+UTI symptoms in the elderly may need to be identified by their caretakers.

 How is a urinary tract infection diagnosed?

 Urinalysis is a urine test that can be used to detect infection (white blood cells) or bleeding (red blood cells).
 The sample is cultured to determine the type of bacteria or other pathogen that is causing the infection.
 A culture can also help identify the best antibiotic to treat the infection.
 In the case of recurrent UTIs, additional testing may be ordered by the doctor.
 Imaging tests and/or a cystoscopy may be necessary.
 A cystoscope is an instrument that can be advanced into the urethra and bladder to visualize the areas.
+UTI diagnostic test strips are also available for home use.